How to Fix a Dryer That Won't Start: 5 Causes and Solutions

-Authorized service centre for most appliance manufacturers
+Authorized repair service for most home appliance manufacturers

-No Power to Dryer
+Reason 1: No Power to Dryer

-Burnt-Out Thermal Fuse
+Reason 2: Burnt-Out Thermal Fuse

 One component of the dryer that is constantly overlooked is the thermal fuse.
 It is an internal part of the dryer that maintains a consistent and safe temperature for the dryer.
-If it is broken, it will not do its job to tell the dryer that it is overheating.
+If broken, it will not do its job to tell the dryer that it is overheating.
 A thermal fuse on a dryer that won’t start can be tested and fixed or replaced.

-Broken or Burnt-Out Dryer Heating Element
+Reason 3: Broken or Burnt-Out Dryer Heating Element

-No Gas Supply
+Reason 4: No Gas Supply

-Broken Door Switch
+Reason 5: Broken Door Switch

 When you close the door of your dryer, there is a switch which signals that it is safe for the dryer to turn on.
 If that door switch is broken or not working correctly, your dryer won’t start.
 A door switch that is faulty or broken can be diagnosed and fixed or replaced.